Before you step into the polling booth, make sure you know your rights.

 Can I vote by mail-in ballot?

-Any registered voter in New Jersey can vote by mail rather than in person at the polls.
-You must obtain the application for the mail-in ballot from your county clerk or online.
-Mail the completed form so it arrives at least seven days before the election, or deliver it in person by 3 p.m. on the day before the election.
+Any registered voter in New Jersey can vote by mail rather than in person at the polls, but you must first apply for a vote-by-mail ballot.
+You can obtain an application to vote by mail from your county clerk’s office or online.
+Mail the completed application form so it arrives at least seven days before the election, or deliver it in person to your county clerk by 3 p.m. on the day before the election.

 Where is my polling place?